adyork/workshop_bios_oceanographic_data_part2/_episodes/00-intro.md

 objectives:
 - "Overview of Data Wrangling Aspects"
 keypoints:
-- "Good Data Management pracitces for tabular data."
+- "Good Data Management practices for tabular data."
 - "Working with a real life data example"
 ---

-Good data organization is the foundation of your research project.
-Most researchers have data or do data entry in spreadsheets.
-Spreadsheet programs are very useful graphical interfaces for designing data tables and handling very basic data quality control functions.
+Today we will give you some hands-on data management skills and how to apply these skills to datasets.
+Both datasets that you create yourself and reusing datasets from others.

 ### Part 1: Good approaches to Tabular Data Formatting